 14 To 16 Inches

-From 10 to 14 inches big is ordered as preference.
-Patches Mania recommends buyers self-measurement before processing orders.
-Because this big size is sometimes miscalculated.
+From 10 to 14 inches is ordered as a preference.
+Patches Mania recommends that buyers self-measure before processing orders because this big size is sometimes miscalculated.

 Best Shape For Back Patches